About Smart Growth Partnership

 Committees

-The Executive Committee meets to focus on long term strategy planning and continuously improve our general organizational functions.
+The Executive Committee meets to focus on long-term strategy planning and continuously improve our general organizational functions.
 As infrastructure needs of the organization arise, these needs become “projects” for the committee to address.
 Typical projects include website maintenance as well as development, and on-going improvement, of templates, by-laws, databases, etc.

-The Annual Event Committee organizes a workshop or forum each year, the purpose of which is to examine and illustrate how to include smart growth principles in the planning and development of our existing communities protect the environment, provide economic opportunities, and create sustainable communities.
-With this in mind, our events host a variety of notable speakers of academic note and practitioners with expertise in real world application.
+The Annual Event Committee organizes a workshop or forum each year, the purpose of which is to examine and illustrate how to include smart growth principles in the planning and development of our existing communities, protect the environment, provide economic opportunities, and create sustainable communities.
+With this in mind, our events host a variety of notable speakers of academic note and practitioners with expertise in real-world application.
 An important part of every annual event is the presentation of Smart Growth Excellence Awards and highlighting of awarded projects.

 The Membership and Communications Committee is the face of our organization.
-It focuses on one of our most fundamental tenants to inform and educate our members about Smart Growth Principles, our organization, and our initiatives, including the promotion of all forums.
-The committee provides communications through the use of (but not limited to) the following tools: website, e-newsletters/e-blasts, press releases, email, social media, and community outreach.
+It focuses on one of our most fundamental tenets to inform and educate our members about Smart Growth Principles, our organization, and our initiatives, including the promotion of all forums.
+The committee provides communications through the use of the website, e-blasts, social media, and community outreach.
 The committee maintains the email database of general subscribers, members, local government representatives, and other interested parties.
-Specific to members, the committee sends welcome emails to new members, features and highlights stories about members and board members via e-newsletters and social media, and is responsible for invoicing annual dues to members.

 The Nominating Committee receives prospective Board Nominations from an existing Board Member.
 The Committee reviews and if applicable, accepts the application and interviews the potential Board Member.
 The Committee makes a recommendation to the Board for a vote.
 If approved by the Board the Board Nomination becomes a Board Member.